 - Minimum age: Age of majority in province/territory of residence

 How do air miles credit cards work?

-Simply put, air miles credit cards allow you to earn frequent flyer points directly as you charge purchases to your card.
+Air miles credit cards allow you to earn frequent flyer points directly as you charge purchases to your card.
 You can typically earn 1 frequent flyer point for every $10-20 spent on eligible purchases.
-The number of points you earn per dollar, otherwise known as your earn rate, differs among credit cards, and sometimes differs among transaction types too.
+The number of points you earn per dollar, known as your earn rate, differs among credit cards and transaction types.
 For example, a credit card could let you earn 1 point per $10 on eligible purchases, but only 0.5 points per $10 spent on other transactions.

 As well as direct frequent flyer credit cards that earn points with one program, some rewards cards also allow you to transfer your points to several partnered frequent flyer programs (otherwise known as indirect earn cards).
 If you belong to several frequent flyer programs, this might be one way you can get more flexibility from your rewards card.